 To take an analogy from the publishing world, newspaper and magazine editors spend a lot of time crafting the best possible headlines, because they know from experience that they’re a huge factor in whether a story gets read or not.

-A video thumbnail is no different: visitors to your Strydal profile will decide in the blink of an eye whether or not they want to watch one of your videos, based largely on the thumbnail it has.
+A video thumbnail is no different: visitors to your Strydal channel will decide in the blink of an eye whether or not they want to watch one of your videos, based largely on the thumbnail it has.

 So now that we know why video thumbnails are so important for generating views, what does a “good” thumbnail look like?